 Our first session on the second day is: Do you know what your network is doing at the Edge??
 How the network affects edge and how can we make them more integrated with the applications they support?

-Our objective is to gather requirements for both applications and networking elements to improve how edge applications perform at the Edge by collecting input from an audience who know enough about the differences between wireless transports/access and wireline transports/access delivery systems.
-As an example, let’s take a look at the reinvented Radio Access Networks (RAN).
-The edge device typically has a Distributed Unit (DU) with a guaranteed response that behaves differently depending on the application and wireless network type, 5G/LTE wireless connection, MEC or IoT devices.
+Our objective is to gather requirements for both applications and networking elements to improve how edge applications perform at the Edge by collecting input from an audience who know enough about the differences between wireless transports/access and wireline transports/access delivery systems. an example, let’s take a look at the reinvented Radio Access Networks (RAN).
+The edge device t has a Distributed Unit (DU) with a guaranteed response behaves differently 5G/LTE wireless connection, MEC IoT devices.
 Centralized Units (CU) can also be set up at the edge, and there are different configurations to build this architecture.
 But, what do you do with edge devices that need to support both protocols and how does it affect the applications?
 As part of this discussion, we will touch on items such as

-We will then move on to some details and practicalities as we discuss tools that you’re already depending on: DDI (DHCP, DNS, IPAM) Automation and Integration
+to details and practicalities as we discuss tools that you’re already depending on: DDI (DHCP, DNS, IPAM) Automation and Integration

 When you are managing edge nodes they are going to be distributed there is no workaround for that.
 In this session we will discuss the requirements for managing DDI components that are needed to maintain the access to the edge applications for management and support of the application lifecycle and CI/CD processes: